 The current behavior of Black Muslims towards the Arab slave trade

 The mention of the Arab slave trade is perceived by many as a spiritual attack.
-They think first like Muslims before being Blacks.
+They see themselves first as Muslims before being Blacks.
 And some respond with an incredible aggressiveness towards those who mention this page of history that partly explains the decline of Africa.
 The extremists even think that the non-believers got what they deserved.

 This attitude of many black Muslims, this sometimes total lack of compassion for our 11 million deported ancestors who have horribly suffered from castration, rape, forced labor, insults, remoteness, is unspeakable.
 This too, we may say, is a form of collaboration.